nidhilawange/Raspberry-Pi-Image-Recognition/index.md

 ﻿# Project Name/Title Goes Here Raspberry Pi Image Recognition The intention of this project is to read an image, process its contents, and produce a description of the percentage possibility of several different objects being in that image.
 The image is taken by the Raspberry PiCamera2.
-This project has vast applications.
+I extended this project further than this original intent, but it has even greater applications.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|